 Information or allegations about conduct inappropriate to the dental profession should be brought to the attention of the Director of Student Affairs or the Director of Advanced Graduate Education.
-In cases of alleged misconduct by a DMD student, a Screening Committee will be formed which will be comprised of the Director of Student Affairs, a Faculty member who is not the tutor for the student's society, as well as an elected Ethics and Professionalism Student Representative.
+In cases of alleged misconduct by a DMD student, a Screening Committee will be formed which will be comprised of the Director of Student Affairs, a Faculty member who is not the Society Director for the student's society, as well as an elected Ethics and Professionalism Student Representative.
 For advanced graduate students, the Screening Committee will be comprised of a Director of an AGE Program other than the program in which the student is enrolled, another advanced graduate student representative from a different program, as well as the Director of Student Affairs.
 The Screening Committee will review the complaint of inappropriate behavior and decide whether to dismiss it as lacking in credibility, resolve it informally or forward it for further action.
-Where the health, safety, or welfare of students, patients, or other members of the Dental School community are deemed to be at risk, the Screening Committee may recommend to the Committee on Promotions suspension of the student from the Dental School or take any other protective action pending the outcome of these procedures.
+Where the health, safety, or welfare of students, patients, or other members of the Dental School community are deemed to be at risk, the Screening Committee may recommend to the Associate Dean for Dental Education or their designee may suspend of the student from the Dental School or take any other protective action pending the outcome of these procedures.